 Cardiac Muscles

 Cardiac muscles are self-stimulating, only located in the heart, and have a medium rate of contraction and energy requirement.
-The musculoskeletal system does not include this muscle.
-Striated muscles called …
+Structure Function Of Cardiac Muscles The main job of the cardiac …

 Factors Affecting Electronegativity

-A chemical feature known as Electronegativity describes an atom’s ability to draw shared-pair electrons to itself within a molecule.
-Factors affecting electronegativity includes atomic size, nuclear charge and effect of …
+How Electronegativity Influences Chemical Bonding A chemical feature known as Electronegativity describes an atom’s ability to draw shared-pair electrons to itself within a molecule.
+Factors affecting electronegativity include atomic size, …

 Electronegativity

 Electronegativity is the propensity of an atom in a molecule to draw the shared pair of electrons toward itself.
-Because it is merely a propensity, this attribute has no dimensions. …
+Electronegativity of Elements: Periodic Trends Elements that are Most and Least …